rpcpool/ansible-rpc-sample-playbook/README.md

 This repository holds a sample deploy for a Solana RPC node.

 To run these you'll need [Ansible](https://www.ansible.com/) installed, and you'll need a sufficiently speced hardware node.
+This is designed for Ubuntu 18.04 or 20.04.
+Probably works on Debian as well.

 First make sure you have installed the two required roles, for example in the `roles/` dir: